 To provide a curriculum which extends and enriches learning,

-To provide an instructional program which encourages students to become independent learners, effective problem solvers, and creative thinkers.
+To provide an instructional program that encourages students to become independent learners, effective problem solvers, and creative thinkers.

 Continued placement in the Baldwin High School Gifted Program classes shall include satisfactory performance in gifted classes.